theNewDynamic/oregonsadventurecoast.com/content/sitepages/open-meetings.md

 {{< spacer 50 >}}

+#### Board Packets

-We no longer print board packets, though agendas will be available for those who attend in person.
-Board Packets for those wishing to attend the meeting will be available in a special [**Google Drive Folder**](https://drive.google.com/drive/folders/1OZvnu7mJjgkQspZnEG-Ab3wPahsx0O-Q?usp=sharing)**.** These packets are generally available within two business days of the meeting.
+We no longer print board packets.
+Agendas will be available for those who attend meetings in person.

+**Board Packets** will be available in a special [**Google Drive Folder**](https://drive.google.com/drive/folders/1OZvnu7mJjgkQspZnEG-Ab3wPahsx0O-Q?usp=sharing)**.** These packets are generally available within two business days of the meeting.
 Previous monthly packets are available in this folder beginning with January 2022.